• Home

 Malaga, Spain

-Our Best of Malaga, Spain tour took us to the fort, the Alcazaba, (built by the Moors), and the town center where we went inside the Picasso Museum.
-We ended our day there with a wine and tapas tasting at an outdoor cafe.
-Malaga is a stunningly beautiful and clean seaside city.
+Our Best of Malaga, Spain tour took us to the fort, the Alcazaba (built by the Moors), and the town center, where we visited the Picasso Museum.
+We ended our day sipping wine with tapas at an outdoor cafe.
+Malaga is a stunningly beautiful seaside city.
 I could picture myself happily living there.

 Bull Ring Malaga, Spain